svprice/svprice.github.io/_pages/about.md

 I'm passionate about leveraging longitudinal health data to improve human health and to generate new insights.
 Connect with me about data collection efforts, sensor technologies, and QuantifiedSelf.

-I've explored lots of the health x tech space, and my research portfolio reflects that.
-Take a look and reach out if anything resonates!
+I've dabbled in a few areas of the health x tech space.
+Feel free to check out my work and reach out if anything resonates!